 How we test our website

-For those using Internet Explorer on Microsoft Windows, we test on browser versions that are used by at least 2% of our audience.
-So in order of most widespread use, these are versions 10, 9, 8 and 7.
+For those using Internet Explorer on Microsoft Windows, in order of most widespread use, these are versions 10, 9, 8 and 7.

-For other browsers and operating systems, we test on the combinations that are used by at least 1% of our audience.
-These are Firefox 16+ on Microsoft Windows, Safari 5+ on Apple devices and Google Chrome 16+ on Microsoft Windows, and Android Browser 4+ on Android devices.
+For other browsers and operating systems, these are Firefox 22+ on Microsoft Windows, Safari 6+ on Apple devices, Google Chrome 27+ on Microsoft Windows, and Android Browser 4+ on Android devices.